Cornelius-Figgle/ROSA/README.md

 ## Installation

+You can use the binary files found in `/bin` if you do not wish to install from the source

 [Python 3](https://www.python.org/downloads/) will need to be installed if it isn't already

 You can then either clone the repo or download the zip from Github